nguyenquanltdd/Sky-loyalty-framework/doc/api/campaign.rst

       "usersWhoUsedThisCampaignCount": 0,
       "hasPhoto": false,
       "translations": [
           {
               "name": "Discount Code Campaign 1",
               "shortDescription": "A short description of discount code campaign", "id": 65,
               "locale": "en"
           },
           {
               "name": "Discount Code Campaign 1 in polish", "shortDescription": "A short description of discount code campaign in polish", "id": 66,
               "locale": "pl"
           }
       ]
     }

 Get available campaign for a customer
 -------------------------------------

-To check which campaigns are available for a specific customer you need to call the ``/api/admin/customer/<customer>/campaign/available`` endpoint with the ``GET`` method.
+To check which campaigns are available for a specific customer you will need to call the ``/api/admin/customer/<customer>/campaign/available`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^